 Take your wrapping wire and measure it out to fit from pin 26 (address A13) on U5 to the other side of the ROM board at pin 26 on U1.
 On the solder side of the ROM board, carefully solder the wrapping wire at each pin 26 location.
 Next, solder a small piece of wire to pin 14 (ground) on U1, and solder another small piece of wire to the right leg of capacitor C1.
 NOTE: Be very careful when soldering this wire across each pin 26.
 You can cause damage to your ROM board or Main Logic Board if solder gets on any of the neighboring pins.

-Choose a location for the switch.
+Choose a location for the switch (see the note below the photos).
 Solder the wire coming from pin 14 (ground) to the left leg of the switch.
 Next, solder the wire coming from the right leg of capacitor C1 to the right leg of the switch.
 Lastly, solder the wire coming from the pin 26s to the center leg of the switch.

 Take five blank 27128 EPROMs, and program them with the combo ROM images (U1 thru U5) found in the Download section.

 Click on the pictures for a larger view.

 NOTE - These photos show the switch permanently attached to the ROM board by drilling a hole through it, but you should leave your original ROM board intact and find another, non-invasive way to secure the switch, such as on a new piece of board fastened into the existing mount.
 Also, separate multigame products have been developed by LaserCon.

 Insert your disc, set your new switch for the proper game (it's a good idea to label the switch positions), set your DIP switches, and start up your game.
 When you decide to change games, power down, change your laserdisc, and flip the switch.

 CUSTOMIZED GAME COMBINATIONS